vaishwarya96/MAPLE-uncertainty-estimation/README.md

 ## Training

 The hyperparameters and arguments needed for training the network are available in `config.py`.
+Depending on the dataset used, please make sure to change the respective hyperparameters.
 To launch the training, run
 ```
 python3 train.py
 ```
 The code automatically splits the dataset into train and validation.

 ## Inference
 To launch the inference, run
 ```
 python3 mahalanobis_calculation.py
 ```
-This calculates the Mahalanobis distance and the prediction probability for both the in distribution and out of distribution dataset, and computes the metrics.
+This calculates the Mahalanobis distance and the prediction probability for both the in distribution and out of distribution dataset, and computes the in distribution and out-of-distribution metrics.

 If you use this code, please cite the following paper: